Skip to Content

 Deer Out 32oz Concentrate Deer B002DQMXNQView On Amazon

-You’ll mix the concentrate with water and spray it on vulnerable plants, creating an invisible barrier that lasts 30-90 days.
+This all-natural mint-scented Animal Deterrent repels deer, elk, and moose safely around family and pets.
+You’ll mix the concentrate with water and spray vulnerable plants, creating an invisible barrier lasting 30-90 days.

-The peppermint scent smells pleasant to humans but sends deer packing before they can nibble your prized perennials.
+The peppermint scent smells pleasant to humans but effectively drives deer away from your winterizing garden plants.

 Protecting Plants From Frost